 « CONS: No Treat-Dispensing Capabilities, Difficult to Set Up, Some Reports of Connectivity Issues

 As I've said in my old Pawbo review, this dog camera offers a very smooth livestream in 720 HD video quality, which is a bit less than some of the best dog cameras at the top but still good.
 The camera also comes with a 130° wide-angle lens and 4x digital zoom, as well as two-way audio that allows you to talk to your pooch.

-The best thing about Pawbo dog camera is the fact that it allows you to dispense treats and play with your dog thanks to built-in lasers – it’s the only dog camera that has both of these features included in one product.
+The best thing about the Pawbo dog camera is the fact that it allows you to dispense treats and play with your dog thanks to built-in lasers – it’s the only dog camera that has both of these features included in one product.

 On the downside, the camera can get pretty loud when dispensing treats and some dogs can get scared of the sound.
-Another problem is the low quality of night vision mode – I have choppy and barely visible video when the camera was in night vision.
+Another problem is the low quality of the night vision mode – I have choppy and barely visible video when the camera is in night vision.
 Some users also reported connectivity issues, especially if you have multiple Wi-Fi networks in your home.

 » PROS: Wide-Angle View, Two-Way Audio, Night Vision, Motion Sensors, Treat-Dispensing Capabilities, Laser Games, Various Alerts Available, Easy to Set Up

 « CONS: A Bit Expensive, Some Reports of Connectivity Problems, Bad Night Vision Video Quality, Treat Dispenser a Bit Loud